 SS - Introductory course in development of Western Civilization from 1815, analyzing the major political, religious, economic, and social trends of this era.
+(Formerly HIST 103)

-HIST&136-US History 1 Cr: 5 Wkly hrs: 5 hours Lecture
+HIST&136-US History 1

 SS - Survey of the political, social, economic, and intellectual forces involved in the foundation and development of the U.S. from pre-Columbian America through the Civil War.
+(Formerly HIST 104)

-HIST&137-US History 2 Wkly hrs: 5 hours Lecture
+HIST&137-US History 2

 SS - Survey of the political, social, economic, and intellectual forces involved in the development of the United States from Reconstruction to the present.
+(Formerly HIST 105)

-HIST&214-Pacific NW History Wkly hrs: 5 hours Lecture
+HIST&214-Pacific NW History

 SS - The Pacific Northwest, from earliest times to the present, with emphasis upon political, economic, social, and cultural developments.
+(Formerly HIST 250)